After The Birth

 I kept on bugging the nurse to be discharged.
 But first, the pediatrician had to examine the baby.
-I should have been given two IV of antibiotics (because of being positive to the GBS test) but labour had been so fast that I only had one, and the medical team wanted to make sure Mark was fine (he was).
+I should have been given two IVs of antibiotics (because of being positive to the GBS test) but labour had been so fast that I only had one, and the medical team wanted to make sure Mark was fine (he was).

 Unfortunately, the busy pediatrician left the hospital at 2 p.m. for an emergency.
 The nurse said he may be back later in the day and I kept my fingers crossed.
-Meanwhile, a young intern gave Mark his first bath—the intern was so nervous himself it was very funny to watch!
+Meanwhile, a young intern gave Mark his first bath—the intern was so nervous himself that it was very funny to watch!

 Finally, the pediatrician came back at 6 p.m. and examined Mark and discharged us.
-An hour later, more blood test came back all good and we set Mark in his car seat, ready to head home.
+An hour later, more blood tests came back all good and we set Mark in his car seat, ready to head home.